intervention-engine/ie/docs/huddle_config.md

         "minScore": 18,
         /* MaxScore indicates the high (inclusive) value of the risk score indicating this frequency configuration. */ "maxScore": 20,
-        /* MinDaysBetweenHuddles indicates the smallest number of days that should pass between huddles in which this patient is discussed.
-In other words, discuss this patient no more frequently than every 5 days. */ "minDaysBetweenHuddles": 5,
-        /* MaxDaysBetweenHuddles indicates the largest number of days that should pass between huddles in which this patient is discussed.
-In other words, discuss this patient no less frequently than every 7 days. */ "maxDaysBetweenHuddles": 7
+        /* IdealFrequency indicates the ideal huddle frequency for scheduling patients (e.g., every n huddles).
+           The scheduler will attempt to accomplish this frequency if possible. */ "idealFrequency": 1,
+        /* MinFrequency indicates the minimum huddle frequency for scheduling patients (e.g., no more frequent than every n huddles).
+The scheduler may use MinFrequency to help ensure an even distribution of patients across huddles. */
+        "minFrequency": 1,
+        /* MaxFrequency indicates the maximum huddle frequency for scheduling patients (e.g., no less frequent than every n huddles).
+The scheduler may use MaxFrequency to help ensure an even distribution of patients across huddles. */
+        "maxFrequency": 1
       },
       /* This config indicates that patients with a risk score of 12-17 should be discussed about once every 3 weeks. */ {
         "minScore": 12,
         "maxScore": 17,
-        "minDaysBetweenHuddles": 15,
-        "maxDaysBetweenHuddles": 21
+        "idealFrequency": 3,
+        "minFrequency": 2,
+        "maxFrequency": 4
       },
       /* This config indicates that patients with a risk score of 5-11 should be discussed about once every 6 weeks. */ {
         "minScore": 5,
         "maxScore": 11,
-        "minDaysBetweenHuddles": 36,
-        "maxDaysBetweenHuddles": 42
+        "idealFrequency": 6,
+        "minFrequency": 4,
+        "maxFrequency": 8
       },
       /* This config indicates that patients with a risk score of 0-4 should be discussed about once every 13 weeks. */ {
         "minScore": 0,
         "maxScore": 4,
-        "minDaysBetweenHuddles": 85,
-        "maxDaysBetweenHuddles": 91
+        "idealFrequency": 13,
+        "minFrequency": 9,
+        "maxFrequency": 17
       }
     ]
   },